Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Denver and its opponents have scored at least 43.5 points or more only one time this season.
+- Denver and its opponents have combined for 43.5 points or more only one time this year.

 - Las Vegas' games have gone over 43.5 points in two opportunities this season.

-- The two teams combine to average 43 points per game, 0.5 less than the over/under in this contest.
+- The combined points per game average of the two teams, 43, is 0.5 points fewer than Sunday's over/under.

-- This contest's total is 4.3 points above the 39.2 these two squads combine to surrender per game this season.
+- This contest's total is 4.3 points greater than the 39.2 these two squads combine to surrender per game this season.

-- The Broncos and their opponents score an average of 42.4 points per game, 1.1 fewer than Sunday's total.
+- The average total in Broncos games this season is 42.4, 1.1 points fewer than Sunday's total of 43.5.

-- The 43.5-point over/under for this game is 4.5 points below the 48.0 points per game average total in Raiders games this season.
+- The 43.5-point total for this game is 4.5 points below the 48.0 points per game average total in Raiders games this season.

 Broncos stats and trends